jerometrie/portfolio/README.md

 # portfolio

-Project of a personal portfolio
+Project of a personal portfolio.

 Made with:
 - Gulp